verana-labs/verifiable-trust-spec/spec.md

 ### [VT-ECOSYSTEM-DIDDOC] Ecosystem DID Document

-Finally, the Ecosystem MUST publish each **JSON Schema Credential** as a **Linked Verifiable Presentation** in the **DID Document** associated with the **Trust Registry Ecosystem DID** registered in the VPR.
+Finally, the Ecosystem MUST publish each **VTJSC** as a **Linked Verifiable Presentation** in the **DID Document** associated with the **Trust Registry Ecosystem DID** registered in the VPR.

-Publishing JSON Schema Credentials in the Ecosystem DID Document ensures that:
+Publishing VTJSC in the Ecosystem DID Document ensures that:

 - Credential Schemas defined in the VPR are **publicly discoverable**
 - The binding between a Credential Schema and its **controlling Ecosystem DID** is **cryptographically verifiable**
 - Wallets, issuers, and verifiers can **resolve and validate schema trust roots** without relying on off-chain registries or implicit trust assumptions

-The Ecosystem DID Document MUST include a `service` entry of type `LinkedVerifiablePresentation` that references a Verifiable Presentation containing one or more JSON Schema Credentials issued by the Ecosystem DID.
+The Ecosystem DID Document MUST include a `service` entry of type `LinkedVerifiablePresentation` that references a Verifiable Presentation containing one or more VTJSC issued by the Ecosystem DID.

 Example: